javiercr/keep_calm/README.md

 Simple gem for **pull backups**.
 Some of the code is based on the awesome [backup gem](https://github.com/meskyanichi/backup).

-It was developed to suit our personal needs and backup strategy at [Diacode](http://diacode.com), where our **backup server uses SSH to dump MySQL databases and rysnc the desired folders**
+It was developed to suit our personal needs and backup strategy at [Diacode](http://diacode.com), where our **backup server uses SSH to dump MySQL databases and rsync the desired folders**.

+With the approach the server that runs the app doesn't need to know anything about the backup process.

 ## Installation
 The gem is not in RubyGems yet, therefore you'll need to clone the project and install the gem manually.